LeonardoBevilacqua/svelte-slide/README.md

 # About

-This is a svelte slide.
+This is a svelte slide, based on [Joy of Code project](https://youtu.be/67lqa5kTQkA?si=yknwrNDwdL4lvhgj).
 In order to use it, clone this project and start adding the slides inside `src\lib\deck\presentation.svelte`.

 ## Avaliable components